rust-embedded/discovery/src/05-led-roulette/flash-it.md

-You will notice that `cargo-embed` blocks after outputting the last line, this is inteded and you should not close it since we need it in this state for the next step, debugging it!
-Furthermore you will have noticed that the `cargo build` and `cargo embed` are actually passed the same flags, this is because `cargo embed` actually executes the build and then flashes the resulting binary on to the chip, hence you can leave out the `cargo build` step in the future if you want to flash your code right away.
+You will notice that `cargo-embed` blocks after outputting the last line, this is inteded and you should not close it since we need it in this state for the next step: debugging it!
+Furthermore, you will have noticed that the `cargo build` and `cargo embed` are actually passed the same flags, this is because `cargo embed` actually executes the build and then flashes the resulting binary on to the chip, hence you can leave out the `cargo build` step in the future if you want to flash your code right away.